Drua prepares for Kiwi sides

 April 11, 2022 5:37 am

-It only gets harder from here as the Swire Shipping Fijian Drua prepare to face the Kiwi sides in the upcoming rounds of Super Rugby Pacific.
+It only gets harder from here as the Swire Shipping Fijian Drua prepares to face the Kiwi sides in the upcoming rounds of Super Rugby Pacific.

-Following its 33-12 loss against the Brumbies over the weekend, the Dryua will use this bye-week to focus on the next task.
+Following its 33-12 loss against the Brumbies over the weekend, the Drua will use this bye-week to focus on the next task.

 Captain Ratu Meli Derenalagi says they will utilize the break to reflect on areas that need to be improved.